 BEIS uses a standardised set of key performance indicator metrics (KPI metrics) to help assess the set-up, progress, achievements, and long-term impacts of all projects funded within the Net Zero Innovation Portfolio.
-A subset of KPIs will be selected for each project according to the KPIs' relevance to the project's design, aims and objectives.
+A subset of KPIs may be selected for each project according to the KPIs' relevance to the project's design, aims and objectives.
+BEIS will select relevant KPIs to be tracked, measured, and reported against for your project.

-- You are required to work with BEIS to select all relevant KPIs to be tracked, measured, and reported against for your project. - You are required to build in project data collection and reporting for all selected KPIs. - You will be required to report on KPI metrics at the required intervals, which differ by metric, but are no more frequent than quarterly.
-The collection frequency has been set for each metric to reflect the likelihood of it changing in meaningful ways over that period.
-During the funding period reporting takes place during quarterly project reviews. - You will also be required to provide a subset of KPI data in annual follow-up data collection for 3 years post project-completion, with focus on Technology Readiness Levels (TRLs), Commercial Readiness Levels (CRLs), follow-on funding, sales and expected long-term impact. - Please note KPIs are related to but separate from the monitoring and evaluation plan for each project or programme.
-BEIS is planning the evaluation of the programme and successful tenderers will be required to share evidence and collaborate in evaluation activities for example interviews, workshops held as part of these activities.
+- You are required to build in project data collection and reporting for all selected KPIs. - You will be required to report on KPI metrics at the start of the project, during delivery and at the end of the project.

+You will also be required to provide a subset of KPI data in annual follow-up data collection for 3 years post project-completion, with focus on Technology Readiness Levels (TRLs), Commercial Readiness Levels (CRLs), follow-on funding, sales and expected long-term impact.

+Please note NZIP KPIs are related to but separate from the monitoring of each project and the evaluation plan for the competition.
+BEIS is planning the evaluation of the competition and successful tenderers will be required to share evidence and collaborate in evaluation activities for example interviews, workshops held as part of these activities.